Workshops & Lectures

 AMC QUILTING & NEEDLEWORK WORKSHOP

 WHAT TO BRING FOR THE WORKSHOPS: Click on the Materials List link at left for a complete materials list.
 A limited amount of fabric, yarn, crochet hooks and knitting needles, some basic tools for quilting and RaNae's books will be available for purchase at the workshop.
-If possible, it is recommended that you bring your own fabric, yarn, knitting needles and crochet hooks.
+It is recommended that you bring your own fabric, yarn, knitting needles and crochet hooks.
 Note: The cabin is approximately a 1/4-mile walk from the nearest ferry dock, along boardwalks and beach, and there no cars (so, no taxis) on the island.
-All quilting lessons are designed so that they can be done by hand, as carrying a sewing machine from the ferry to the cabin can be unwieldy.
+Quilting projects are designed so that they can be done by hand, as carrying a sewing machine from the ferry to the cabin can be unwieldy.

 For complete information about the New York-North Jersey Chapter of Appalachian Mountain Club, go to http://www.amc-ny.org.

-For information about this event on the AMC calendar, go to http://activities.outdoors.org/search and use Keyword "Fire Island" (the event may not be posted before the end of February)
+For information about this event on the AMC calendar, go to http://activities.outdoors.org/search/index.cfm/action/details/id/96590

 The AMC cabin sits on the bay side of Fire Island; the ocean side is a 2-minute walk to the other side of the island.
 Cabin facilities include a beautiful classroom, a wide variety of beach equipment and toys, beach chairs, yoga mats, umbrellas, and canoes, kayaks and sailboats for qualified users.